victorsmith/social-media-api/README.md

 # Design / Tech Stack Decisions:

 ## Authentication: JWT (Passport-JS)
 Initially, I was going to write my own JWT authentication library/package to demonstrate my understanding of the process.
-Unfotunatley, I had to urgently fly Houston for a work trip and ended up having a 70 hour week :(.
+Unfotunatley, I had to urgently fly to Houston for a work trip and ended up having a 70 hour week.
 I opted to use PassportJS instead.
 Having a middleware which can handle several strategies of authentication is cool.
-It allows for easy integration of loggin with Google, Github etc. and is relatively painless to build on top of and it's quick and easy to throw into a project.
+It also allows for easy integration of loggin with Google, Github etc. and is relatively painless to build on top of later down the line.

 ## Database: MongoDB
 Mongoose is awesome and I love using it in my Express projects.
 If I couldn't use it, I would use TypeORM instead with a Postgres database.
 Eventually, I would like to add a microservice that interacts with a SQL database.